LotusTM/Kotsu/README.md

 And a lot more under the hood.
 We just didn't have time to document all features.
 Yet.

+## Examples

+Deployed version of Kotsu from master branch can be found [here](https://kotsu.2bad.me).

+Note that Examples section so far features only least part of predefined elements and features.

 ## Browsers support

 ### JavaScript